Questionable Cancer Therapies

 In 1980, CBS-TV's "60 Minutes" gave Burton a tremendous publicity boost when a prominent physician stated that one of his patients appeared to have recovered miraculously with Burton's treatment.
 Although the patient died of his cancer twelve days after the program was shown, "60 Minutes" refused to inform viewers of this fact.
 In 1986, the Congressional Office of Technology Assessment assembled a group of technical experts and representatives of Burton to design a clinical trial to evaluate IAT.
 However, communication between Burton and U.S. government authorities broke down after he insisted that a "pre-test" be conducted at his clinic .
 Burton died in 1993, but the clinic is still operating.

 Iscador is an extract of mistletoe first proposed for the treatment of cancer in 1920 by Rudolph Steiner (1861-1925), who espoused many occult beliefs.
 Steiner founded the Society for Cancer Research to promote mistletoe extracts and occult-based practices he called anthroposophical medicine.
 A 1962 report by the society claimed that the time of picking the plants was important because they react to the influences of the sun, moon, and planets.
 Various mistletoe juice preparations have been studied with the hope of finding an effective anticancer agent.
 However, in 1984, the expert working group of the Swiss Society for Oncology concluded that there was no evidence that Iscador was effective against human cancers .
-To date, more than 30 clinical studies have investigated imistletoe as a cancer treatment.
-The National Cancer Institute has concluded: "Reports of improved survival and/or quality of life have been common, but nearly all of the studies had major weaknesses that raise doubts about the reliability of the findings."
+To date, more than 50 clinical studies have investigated imistletoe as a cancer treatment.
+In 2018, the National Cancer Institute concluded:

 In the 1960s, William Donald Kelley, D.D.S.
 (1925-2005), developed a program for cancer patients that involved dietary measures, vitamin and enzyme supplements, and computerized "metabolic typing."
 Kelley classified people as "sympathetic dominant," "parasympathetic dominant," or metabolically "balanced" and made dietary recommendations for each type.
 He claimed that his "Protein Metabolism Evaluation Index" could diagnose cancer before it was clinically apparent and that his "Kelley Malignancy Index could detect "the presence or absence of cancer, the growth rate of the tumor, the location of the tumor mass, prognosis of the treatment, age of the tumor and the regulation of medication for treatment."